Devgaze/qangulars/README.md

  * updated *grunt-postcss* to newer version
  * removed *grunt-angular-templates* but feel free to use it if you usually do
  * added **karma-spec-reporter** for more descriptive test output
-  * if you prefer default reporter just comment out line saying `reporters: ['spec'],`
+  * if you prefer default reporter, in `config/karma.config.js` file just comment out line saying `reporters: ['spec'],`
  * added **load-grunt-config** module to de-clutter *Gruntfile.js*
  * moved grunt config files into `grunt/` directory to keep everything neat and tidy (grunt tasks are defined in `grunt/aliases.js`)
  * added **connect_modrewrite** module for easier mod rewrites on **connect** (dev) server
  * added **grunt-karma**
- * replaced Yeoman's way of calling test to `grunt test`
+ * replaced Yeoman's way of running tests to `grunt test`
  * removed **grunt-contrib-compass** and added **grunt-sass** package
- * project restructured to be more aligned to what [Papa John's and AngularJs Team](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#modularity) recommends
+ * project restructured to be more aligned to what [Papa John's and AngularJs Team](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) recommends
    * some things were omitted and some altered though
      * not using *toastr*
      * *blocks* renamed to **internals**